 When considering spending time in Bali, bear in mind that there are several main parts of Bali where foreigners visit and spend time.
 Two popular spots for digital nomads include Canggu and Seminyak located 20-30 minutes away from one another.

 You’d think that since Bali is a go-to spot for the wandering worker, internet speeds would be through the roof.
 This isn’t necessarily the case.
 While you can find access to free WiFi just about everywhere, it may not always be the best internet.
 Of course, this also depends on what your work entails.

-Rest assured that adequate WiFi is available seeing as so many digital nomads are making it work and call Bali home.
-However, it’s crucial to use your speed test app or ask for internet specifics before booking an accommodation or settling into a cafe to work.
+Rest assured that adequate WiFi is available, seeing as so many digital nomads are making it work and call Bali home.
+However, it’s crucial to use your speed test app or ask for internet specifics before booking accommodation or settling into a cafe to work.